 Automatic parking

-With the FSD package or "Enhanced Autopilot", Tesla drivers have a special feature at their disposal: Tapping the park button on the gear lever twice activates what is known as autoparking.
-A message appears on the display allowing you to select the desired direction (forwards or backwards).
+With the FSD package or "Enhanced Autopilot", Tesla drivers have a special feature at their disposal: Tapping the park button on the gear lever twice activates what is known as Autopark.
+A message appears on the display, allowing you to select the desired direction (forwards or backwards).

-Now you can get out and the vehicle drives itself into the parking space.
+Now you can get out and the vehicle will drive itself into the parking space.
 This is particularly helpful if you want to drive into a small garage where there is little space to get out.
-Just park in front of it and let the Tesla do the rest.
+Simply park in front of it and let the Tesla do the rest.

 Totwinkel-Kameras